Hackerfleet/hfos-legacy/README.rst

 You should see some info/debug output and the web engine as well as other components starting up.
-Currently it is set up to serve only on http://localhost:8055 - so point your browser there and explore HFOS.
+It is set up to serve on http://localhost by default - so point your browser there and explore your new HFOS installation.

+You can change the port and ip using command line arguments.
+Try python hfos_launcher.py --help for more info.

 Contributors
 ============

 We like to hang out on irc, if you want to chat or help out, join irc://freenode.org/hackerfleet :)

+Please be patient or even better use screen/tmux or something to irc.
+Most of us are there 24/7 but not always in front of our machines.

 Missing in the list below?
 Add yourself or ping us ;)